whitefusionhq/fullstackrubydev/src/_posts/2022-04-17-transform-your-data-with-oop-formatter-pattern.md

+---
+title: Transform Your Data Object-Oriented Style with Formatters
+subtitle: I truly adore this design pattern.
+Once you know it, you start to see its usefulness across a wide variety of scenarios, codebases, and even programming languages.
+categories:
+- Object Orientation
+author: jared
+template_engine: none
+---

 # Transform Your Data Object-Oriented Style with Formatters

 I admit it.
 I'm a design pattern nerd.
 I have been a massive fan of object-oriented design patterns ever since I read [Patterns of Enterprise Application Architecture](https://www.martinfowler.com/books/eaa.html) in the mid-2000s.
 One of the aspects which first drew me to Ruby, via Rails, was the in-depth adoption of so many of these patterns and how easy it is to write elegant Ruby code using OOP (Object-Oriented Programming) design patterns.